 10 Fascinating Facts You Didn’t Know About Princess Diana

-With August 31st marking the 24th anniversary of Princess Diana's death, we're taking a look at some little-known facts about the People's Princess.
+With August 31st marking the 25th anniversary of Princess Diana's death, we're taking a look back at the life and times of the People's Princess.

 Ballet was one of Diana’s first loves